 According to Article 19.40 of the Code of Criminal Procedure, a quorum of nine jurors must be present to carry out the function of the grand jury.
 Each grand juror votes individually after reviewing facts and circumstances of an allegation.
 If at least nine grand jurors determine that there is probable cause that an offense occurred, it returns a “True Bill” to indict the case.
 Failure to get nine votes will result in a “No Bill,” and the prosecution will not pursue criminal charges.
 If a case is No-Billed, the accused is generally eligible for an expunction of all records relating to the arrest and investigation.

 Proceedings are secret and take place behind closed doors.
 Prosecutors present evidence by reciting facts or providing witness testimony or exhibits.
-The prosecutor may chose to recommend a True Bill, a No Bill, or make no recommendation at all.
+The prosecutor may choose to recommend a True Bill, a No Bill, or make no recommendation at all.
 The deliberations of a grand jury are secret (just like regular jury deliberations).
 Witnesses and prosecutors leave the grand jury room during deliberations.
 Breaking this secrecy is a crime punishable by a $500 fine and 30 days in jail.

 The process is not an adversarial process.
 The defendant is not present, and the defense attorney does not have a right to be in the room.
 However, there are some cases in which an experienced defense attorney is able to make a presentation to the jury.
 If you or someone you know is under investigation or charged with a felony, it is critically important that you talk to a defense attorney who is not only familiar with the process, but also has experience making presentations.
 Sometimes a good defense presentation can mean the difference between a “True Bill” and a “No Bill.”